-The remote panel can be reprogrammed for several charging configurations using dip switches on the rear side of the panel.
+• Inverter Remote Panel: The Heart Interface inverter/charger also has a remote monitor/ control panel can be reprogrammed for several charging configurations using dip switches on the rear side of the panel.

-See the Heart Interface remote panel instructions in your Owner's InfoCase for complete information and specific configuration directions.
+See the Heart Interface remote panel instructions in your Owners InfoCase for complete information and specific configuration directions.